You see a sharp increase in complaints at one or more mailbox providers.

 Products and data used to troubleshoot

-- Reputation Monitor can show which campaigns receive the most complaints over the last seven days as well as your IP address' overall complaint rate for the last 7, 15, and 30 days.
+- Return Path Platform can show which campaigns are receiving complaints over the last 7, 15, and 30 days.
 You can also use it to look for trends over time.
 For example, you may see complaint spikes on certain days or within certain time periods.

 - Inbox Insight can be used to check your campaign's read rate as well as complaint rate, which can be useful in determining how engaged your subscribers are with your email.